-A long lived legume, Bruce Birdsfoot Trefoil is high yielding and used for haying and grazing.
+A long lived legume, Birdsfoot Trefoil is high yielding and used for haying and grazing.
 Birdsfoot Trefoil often does well on soils with poorer drainage and lower pH that is not suited for alfalfa.
 It long outlives Red Clover.
 No cases of bloat have been recorded in animals grazing Trefoil.
 Birdsfoot Trefoil seed is available from Byron Seeds.

 - High Yielding